25 Essential Things to Know About Car Insurance in the U.S. (2025)

 If you own or drive a car in the U.S., car insurance isn’t optional — it’s a legal requirement in almost every state.
 But with so many types of coverage, terms, and providers, understanding how it all works can feel overwhelming.

-This beginner-friendly guide will walk you through everything you need to know about how car insurance works in the United States, including what’s required, what’s optional, and how to choose the right coverage.
+This beginner-friendly guide walks you through everything you need to know about how car insurance works in the United States, including what’s required, what’s optional, and how to choose the right coverage.

 What Is Car Insurance?